 Journalists from Spain, the UK and South Africa discuss ways of strengthening ethical reporting as a means of providing essential, accurate public information and examine the media’s role in debunking growing misinformation about Covid-19.

-On January 21, the first case of Covid-19 in the U.S. was confirmed in Washington State, and soon Seattle’s journalists found themselves at the center of the coronavirus maelstrom, covering a devastating community outbreak with international consequences while navigating their own safety and ethical concerns.
-What lessons can Seattle teach news teams in other communities as covid-19 arrives?
+On January 21, the first case of Covid-19 in the U.S. was confirmed in Washington State, and soon Seattle’s journalists found themselves at the centre of the coronavirus maelstrom, covering a devastating community outbreak with international consequences while navigating their own safety and ethical concerns.
+What lessons can Seattle teach news teams in other communities as COVID-19 arrives?
 Guest: Florangela Davila, News Director, KNKX, Seattle.

 Produced by ICFJ